 I have GOOD news!
 There is a much simpler way to make mockups, and I’m going to show you how in three easy steps.
 (FYI – You will need Photoshop for this!)

-1. Graphicburger.com is a GREAT resource for all kinds of mockups.
-(Here's the exact mockup used in the example.)
-You'll see everything from t-shirts, business cards, to magazines and posters.
+1. All the Free Stock is a GREAT resource for all kinds of mockups.
+You’ll see everything from t-shirts, business cards, to magazines and posters.
 Anything you may need to mockup your design on, they probably have for you!

 It’s a lot easier for your audience to visualize your t-shirt design when it’s on a t-shirt, rather than just a design on a white background.
 Think of it like trying on clothes at the mall.
 If you’re like me, something may look good hanging on a rack, but you never know for sure until you try it on.